blackbody256/MyDatabase/README.md

 # MyDatabase
-This is where i keep all the information
+This is where will keep all information i will learn for future references.
+I am using cherry tree to create this database.